lbaehren/lofarsoft/src/pipeline/docs/source/framework/parallel/builtin.rst

 standard library.
 After job executing, the recipe can use this flag to check for problems.

-Thus, a simple parallel recipe could be:
+Thus, a simple recipe could be:

 .. code-block:: python